 - psychological issues such as anxiety, depression, memory loss, panic attacks, loss of confidence and reduced concentration

 - sleep disturbances (including night sweats) that can make you feel tired and irritable

-- heavy bleeding that might cause pain or embarrassment at work
+- extreme PMS or heavy bleeding that might cause pain or embarrassment at work

 - muscle and joint stiffness, aches and pains